slopezpereyra/slopezpereyra.github.io/_posts/2023-04-25-MyInterestInPhilosophy.md

 would be the difference between deriving a true proposition in a scientific manner and, say, deriving it via the assumption of some arbitrary contradiction or some suitable but arbitrary set of axioms?
-There are infinite paths to any truth and almost all of them are untrue.
+There are infinite paths to any truth and almost all of them are invalid.

 In short, science is not a system of logic, and its essence lies not in some special set of inferential or methodological rules.
 It is a commitment to the idea that empirically falsifiable propositional atoms are the only valid maximal premises for any derivation.
 In short, it is a radical commitment to empiricism.
-But empiricism is not an unproblematic, and it is important to develop an epistemological framework that supports it.
-Should philosophy —and science— fail to do so, the advancement of science as the superior method for the production of knowledge is unjustified.
+But empiricism is not unproblematic, and it is important to develop an epistemological framework that supports it.
+Should philosophy —and science— fail to do so, the advancement of science as the surest path to knowledge is unjustified.

 From this follows that one of the central problems of philosophy is the justification of knowledge; particularly, of how sense data is transformed into